- 10 berths

-A sailing boat, also known as a monohull, is, as its name suggests, a vessel consisting of a single hull.
+A sailboat, also known as a monohull, is, as its name suggests, a vessel consisting of a single hull.
 A catamaran, on the other hand, has two hulls.

-The peculiar characteristic of a sailing boat is that, when subjected to the action of the wind, particularly at certain speeds characterised by a reduced angle to the wind, the hull tilts, counterbalanced by the daggerboard.
+For this reason, the peculiar characteristic of a sailboat is that, when subjected to the action of the wind, particularly at certain speeds characterised by a reduced angle to the wind, the hull tilts, counterbalanced by the daggerboard.

 In a catamaran with two hulls, this effect will be noticeably less pronounced, almost invisible.
 This characteristic also allows the catamaran to do without deep keels and ballasts to the advantage of reduced draught and lightness.